 St. Matthew’s Music Guild (MusicGuildOnline.org) is currently in the midst of a 4-year project, funded in part by a grant from the Los Angeles County Arts Commission, to commission new crossover works to be premiered by COSM.
 In October, 2013, the Music Guild released a new commercial CD, Music from the Left Coast, featuring four world-premiere recordings of commissioned works by Christopher Tin and others.

 Neenan holds a Bachelor of Arts degree in Organ Performance from Cal State Northridge and a Master of Fine Arts degree in Organ Performance Practices and Conducting from UCLA, where he was named an Outstanding Graduate Student.
 He studied organ with David Britton and Thomas Harmon in the U.S. and Ernst-Ulrich von Kameke and Jean Langlais in Europe.

-Neenan teaches a full range of music theory and music history courses at Caltech and in 2001 he was honored with an Outstanding Teaching Award from the Associated Students at Caltech.
+He teaches a full range of music theory and music history courses at Caltech and has been honored with an Outstanding Teaching Award from the Associated Students at Caltech (ASCIT).

 As a recital organist, he has performed in the United States, Germany, France, The Netherlands, Japan, and Switzerland.
 In 2004 he performed as solo organist on the 1746 Hilldebrandt “Bach Organ” in Naumburg, Germany.

 As a conductor, he has led a variety of instrumental and choral ensembles throughout the United States, Europe, and Japan.
 He was a conducting fellow under Helmuth Rilling at the Oregon Bach Festival, where he conducted baritone Thomas Quasthoff and the Festival Chorus in portions of Haydn’s Creation, and he has led performances by the Choir of St. Matthew’s Parish in Hungary, the Czech Republic, Germany, and throughout the British Isles.